Bartletts Ferry Fishing Report April 2011

-Bartletts Ferry: Level: 0.8 feet below full pool.
-Temp: Mid to upper 50s.
-Clarity: Good stain; about a foot of visibility.
+Bartletts Ferry: Level: 0.2 feet below full pool.
+Temp: 59 to 65 degrees.
+Clarity: Good stain.

 Other Articles You Might Enjoy